BlueSpeedsterYT/sonic_strikers_source/readme.txt

 DISCLAIMER:
 Any and all content presented in this repository is presented for informational and educational purposes only.
 Commercial usage is expressly prohibited.
-Sonic Retro claims no ownership of any code in these repositories.
+BlueSpeedster and Sonic Retro claims no ownership of any code in these repositories.
 You assume any and all responsibility for using this content responsibly.
 Sonic Retro claims no responsibiliy or warranty.